nixworks/public/news/2011/10/13/index.md

 ### [Sri Lankan-American Raj Rajaratnam, a former hedge fund tycoon, is sentenced to 11 years in jail for insider trading. ](/news/2011/10/13/sri-lankan-american-raj-rajaratnam-a-former-hedge-fund-tycoon-is-sentenced-to-11-years-in-jail-for-insider-trading.md)
 Raj Rajaratnam, a self-made hedge fund tycoon convicted in the biggest Wall Street trading scandal in a generation, was ordered to serve 11 years in prison, the longest sentence ever in an insider-trading case but far less than prosecutors sought.

-##### South Korean President
+##### South Korean president
 ### [The President of South Korea, Lee Myung-bak, gives an address to a joint session of the United States Congress, emphasizing the importance of a recently-concluded free trade deal between South Korea and the United States, and expounding the need to improve relations with North Korea. ](/news/2011/10/13/the-president-of-south-korea-lee-myung-bak-gives-an-address-to-a-joint-session-of-the-united-states-congress-emphasizing-the-importance-o.md)
-_Context: Congress, Lee Myung-bak, North Korea, South Korea, South Korean President, U.S., free trade_
+_Context: Congress, Lee Myung-bak, North Korea, South Korea, South Korean president, United States, free trade_

 ##### Central America
 ### [At least 29 people are killed in Central America and Mexico by a series of storms; five of the deaths are caused by Hurricane Jova. ](/news/2011/10/13/at-least-29-people-are-killed-in-central-america-and-mexico-by-a-series-of-storms-five-of-the-deaths-are-caused-by-hurricane-jova.md)